beginning of content

 • Hepatitis C is a liver infection caused by the hepatitis C virus.

-• Many people with hepatitis C don’t have any symptoms until their liver is damaged.
+• Many people with hepatitis C do not have any symptoms until their liver is damaged.

-• There are very effective treatments available for hepatitis C infection.
+• There are treatments available for hepatitis C.

 What is hepatitis C?

-Hepatitis C (also known as hep C or HCV) is a liver infection caused by the hepatitis C virus.
+Hepatitis C (also known as 'hep C') is a liver infection caused by the hepatitis C virus.
 It can cause serious liver disease in an infected person.
-The hepatitis C virus is usually transmitted when blood from an infected person enters the bloodstream of another person, such as through sharing needles or certain sexual activities.
+The virus can spread through blood.
+It can also spread through sharing needles or having sex without a condom.

 What are the symptoms of hepatitis C?

-Most people with hepatitis C don’t have any symptoms until their liver is damaged, which can take years.
+Most people with hepatitis C do not have any symptoms until their liver is damaged, which can take years.
 However, they may experience:

-Symptoms usually appear 6 or 7 weeks after exposure to the virus.
+Symptoms usually appear 6 to 9 weeks after exposure to the virus.

 What causes hepatitis C?